-Rephrased as: The 5G system shall support a secure and efficient mechanism to remotely provision groups of devices that are owned by the same entity and that do not have 3GPP credentials.
+Rephrased as: The 5G system shall support a secure and efficient mechanism to remotely provision a group of IoT devices not previously provisioned with its 3GPP credentials. .

+A note is added to clarify the requirement applies to devices that are not human-operated.